Physical and Emotional Readiness Signs for Potty Training - Baby Chick

 3. Helpful Skills

-It would also be helpful if he could pull his pants up and down independently.
-Most 18-month-old toddlers are starting to develop this skill, an important part of potty training!
-You can help by ensuring your toddler has elastic waistbands and clothing that is easy to manage.
+It would also be helpful if they could pull their pants up and down independently.
+Most 18-month-old toddlers are starting to develop this skill, a crucial part of potty training.
+You can help by ensuring your toddler has clothing with elastic waistbands that is easy to manage.
 You can also practice this dressing and undressing skill independent of potty training, so there is no added pressure.

 Emotional Readiness Signs for Potty Training